aa29cala/HorrorMazeComputerGraphics/README.md

 Labyrinth of Sine - Computer Graphics Final Project
-Authors: Anthony Calabrese & Nate Cefarelli
+Developers: Anthony Calabrese & Nate Cefarelli

 HOW TO PLAY: